cht8687/TSA/readme.md

 ## Why do up and down?

-The ultimate $1.4 million TSA app definitely has the copy right, we can't do left and right directions.
+The ultimate $1.4 million TSA app definitely has the copyright, we can't do left and right directions.

 ## Installation